MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

 Let's assume, you use the Dynamics 365 Customer Voice application in English locale.
 When you create a survey, English is set as the default language for the survey.
 However, a majority of your survey respondents are from France, so you can change the default language from English to French.

 > [!NOTE]
-> The survey gets loaded in the default language only as a last resort – in case if the user is using a browser language which is different from the available languages and if there is no explicit locale variable passed via the URL.
+> The survey gets loaded in the default language only as a last resort – in case if the user is using a browser language which is different from the available languages and if there is no explicit locale variable passed through the URL.

 You can change the default language for your survey from the **Languages** panel.
 Note that you can change the default language only when multiple languages are added to the survey.